jsdf/coffee-react-transform/README.md

 #### Status

 This project is seeking maintainers.
 If you are interested in becoming a maintainer [create an issue](https://github.com/jsdf/coffee-react-transform/issues).
-Currently, pull requests will be reviewed and merged, time permitting, but this project is not under active development.
+Pull requests will be reviewed and merged (time permitting), but this project is not currently under active development.

 #### Example